JuliaGraphics/Luxor.jl/docs/src/index.md

 Luxor is thoroughly procedural and static: your code issues a sequence of simple graphics 'commands' until you've completed a drawing, then the results are saved into a PDF, PNG, SVG, or EPS file.

-There are some Luxor-related videos on [YouTube](https://www.youtube.com/channel/UCfd52kTA5JpzOEItSqXLQxg).
+There are some Luxor-related videos on [YouTube](https://www.youtube.com/channel/UCfd52kTA5JpzOEItSqXLQxg), and some Luxor-related blog posts at [cormullion.github.io/](https://cormullion.github.io/).

-For interactive graphics, you'll find [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl), [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl), and [Makie](https://github.com/JuliaPlots/Makie.jl) language worth investigating.
+Luxor isn't interactive: for interactive graphics, look at [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl), and [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl).
+[Makie](https://github.com/JuliaPlots/Makie.jl) is worth investigating.

 Please submit issues and pull requests on [GitHub](https://github.com/JuliaGraphics/Luxor.jl).
 Original version by [cormullion](https://github.com/cormullion), much improved with contributions from the Julia community.